-The common genetic ancestry of all animals means that genes associated with human disease are usually also found in simpler animals such as the zebrafish and the vinegar fly Drosophila.
-By introducing disease-causing mutations into the genomes of these 'model' organisms, the pathogenesis of the disease can be studied in greater detail, more rapidly and at lower cost.
-Genome-wide searches can identify the genetic pathways associated with each disease and potential treatments can be tested quickly and cheaply.
-We are using such techniques to study degenerative muscle and nervous system disorders and diseases of nutrient metabolism with the aim of improving health outcomes for people affected with these conditions.
-Meanwhile, in the Eliminate Dengue team we are taking a different approach to combating disease, exploiting insect pathogens to block the transmission of dengue fever via
+The common genetic ancestry of all animals means that genes associated with human disease are usually also found in experimentally amenable systems such as the zebrafish, the vinegar fly Drosophila, mice and cell lines.
+By introducing disease-causing mutations into the genomes of these 'model' systems, the pathogenesis of the disease can be studied greater detail, more rapidly, at lower cost and potential treatments can be tested quickly.
+We are using such techniques to study degenerative muscle, nervous system disorders, cardiovascular diseases and diseases of nutrient metabolism with the aim of improving health outcomes for people affected with these conditions.

-How do genes interact with the environment so that plants and animals can adapt to changing conditions?
+How do genes interact with the environment so that plants, animals and microbes can adapt to changing conditions?

 Genetic variation between the many individuals that make up plant or animal populations provides the raw material for adaptation and evolution.
-This variation can allow migration to regions with different climatic conditions, raising the possibility of colonising new ecological niches.
 Such diversification may eventually lead to the formation of novel species as populations adapt separately to different environments.
-Similarly, genetic variation underpins the ability of plants and animals to adjust to manmade changes to environmental conditions.
-We are looking at traits such as heat, cold and desiccation tolerance in insects and growth and flowering timing in plants so we can identify the genetic variation that controls these complex characteristics.
-We want to know if there are limits to species' adaptive capabilities in the face of environmental changes such as climate change.
-This research will allow predictions to be made about the potential impacts to native plant and animal populations of altered external environs such as those envisaged under both small and extreme climate change scenarios.
+Similarly, genetic variation underpins the ability of organisms to adjust to environmental disturbances such as climate change.
+We are looking studying diverse organisms to identify the genetic variation that controls complex characteristics and how this variation alters evolution and disrupts ecosystems.
+We want to know if there are limits to species' adaptive capabilities.
+This research will allow predictions to be made about the potential impacts of native populations of altered conditions such as those envisaged under both moderate and extreme climate change scenarios and potentially help mitigate the effects of climate change on native ecosystems.